-Some years ago, my collection was featured in the UK games magazine GamesTM, and the interview below is taken from their section "The Ultimate Collection".
+Some years ago (2006 - wow, how time flies), my collection was featured in the UK games magazine GamesTM, and the interview below is taken from their section "The Ultimate Collection".

 |My "Ultimate collection" in GamesTM issue 42|